PigeonProtocolConsortium/pigeon-spec/README.md

   assist you along the way.
 * We need a BNF grammar for Pigeon messages.

 Your feedback really helps.
-Feel free to email me your opinions and ideas at `contact at vaporsoft.xyz`.
-I will reply to all messages.
+Feel free to email us your opinions and ideas at `contact at vaporsoft.xyz`.
+We will reply to all messages.

 # For more information